xot/ElectraOne/DOCUMENTATION.md

 ### MIDI forwarding

-For buttons on *non-device* parameters this is not the case unfortunately (luckily the volume sliders, pan and send pots on tracks *can* be mapped as described above).
+For buttons on *non-device* parameters this is not the case unfortunately (luckily the volume faders, pan and send pots on tracks *can* be mapped as described above).
 For these parameters a different kind of mapping needs to be set up using

 ```
 Live.MidiMap.forward_midi_cc(script_handle, midi_map_handle,midi_channel,cc_no)